kimsama/ShaderSystemIntegration-Nebula2/README.md

-# ShaderSystemIntegration-Nebula2
-A backup of the article which was contributed on ShaderX5
+A backup of the article which was contributed on [ShaderX5](http://www.shaderx5.com/), published in 2006.

 # Shader System Integration: Nebula2 and 3ds Max

-Kim Hyoun Woo
+*Kim Hyoun Woo*

 Introduction
 ------------